saradandrew/final_project/README.md

   - Six charts depicting: # of bathrooms, # of bedrooms, # of houses by square footage, Acreage grouping, average features by sell date, and average prices by zip code

 #### Carissa
-During the second segment, we decided on our final datasets.
+During the second segment, we changed datasets.
 The data was cleaned and the following tables were created using Python with Jupyter Notebook then exported to SQL:

 1. Housing
 2. Population_2019